NetApp-StorageGRID/storagegrid-monitoring/README.md

 At this point in time, the StorageGRID Audit Logs need to be mounted on the Docker host under `/mnt/auditlogs/`

+## Usage

+Start the stack with the `./startup.sh` script.
+Terminte the stack with the `./shutdown.sh` script.
+The dashboard will be automatically redployed from `grafana/dashboards/simple.json` on each start.

+Grafana is accessible at `http://<dockerhost>:3000/`, the login credentials are `admin/admin`.

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.